Cpeimin/Cpeimin.github.io/_pages/datasets.md

 ---

-###👉 Building Roof Datasets for Typical Chinese Cities
+##👉 Building Roof Dataset for Typical Chinese Cities

 The building roof semantic segmentation dataset was created through manual digitalization, characterized by a spatial resolution of 0.65 m and covering an area of 573.17 km².
 The dataset includes 5,175 pairs of 512 × 512 image tiles with red, green, blue, and near-infrared bands.